Americans mark Juneteenth with parties, events and quiet reflection on the end of slavery

 “It acknowledges the sacrifices of those early civil rights veterans between World War I and World War II, and of course in the modern society, the protests, the demonstrations, the non-violence, the marches,” Jones said.

+Rodney said she planned to spend Monday at home, reflecting on the historical roots of the holiday and how much has changed.

+“Juneteenth isn’t just about a party or a festival, it’s about how we bring the community together under the umbrella of unity,” Rodney said.

-As Americans gathered to mark the holiday, it wasn’t without incident.
-In a Chicago suburb late Saturday night, one person was killed and 22 were injured in a shooting still being investigated Sunday by police.
-One witness said the party in the parking lot of a Willowbrook, Illinois, strip mall was a Juneteenth celebration.
+As Americans gathered to mark the holiday, at least one event was marked by violence.
+In the Chicago suburb of Willowbrook, Illinois, on Saturday night, one person was killed and 22 were injured in a shooting where hundreds had gathered for a Juneteenth celebration.

-The White House released a statement Sunday afternoon, saying: “The President and First Lady are thinking of those killed and injured in the shooting in Illinois last night.
-We have reached out to offer assistance to state and local leaders in the wake of this tragedy at a community Juneteenth celebration.”

-The holiday observance continues Monday with Vice President Kamala Harris appearing on a CNN special with musical guests including Miguel and Charlie Wilson.
+And in Milwaukee, at least six teenagers were shot Monday afternoon around where the city’s Juneteenth celebration had just wrapped up.

 Copyright © 2023 The Washington Times, LLC.